buzzfrog/DevCamp/HOL/build-web-app-using-documentdb/README.md

-﻿Building a web application with ASP.NET MVC using DocumentDB
+Building a web application with ASP.NET MVC using DocumentDB
 =======================================================================================

 **Azure DocumentDB** is a fully-managed, highly-scalable, NoSQL document database service provided by Azure.
 Its many benefits include rich query over a schema-free JSON data model, transactional execution of JavaScript logic, and scalable storage and throughput.
 You can find out more about DocumentDB online in the [Microsoft Azure subsite for DocumentDB](http://azure.microsoft.com/en-us/services/documentdb/).